cylixx/softland/jax-ws-rpc/README.md

-# JAX-WS 	– Document Style
+# JAX-WS 	– RPC Style

-**This example show you how to use JAX-WS to create a SOAP-based web service (document style) endpoint. **
+**This example show you how to use JAX-WS to create a SOAP-based web service (RPC style) endpoint. **

-#### wsgen command
+#### Java Web Service Client via wsimport tool

 >
-Document style requires extra classes to run, you can use “wsgen” to generate all necessary Java artifacts (mapping classes, wsdl or xsd schema).
+You can use “wsgen” to generate all necessary Java artifacts (mapping classes, wsdl or xsd schema).
 The “wsgen” command is required to read a service endpoint implementation class :

 `wsgen -verbose -keep -cp path_classes name_of_impl_class_with_package -s path_src_main_java`